Forking

 block at the time of Devnet's start-up.
 All calls will first try Devnet's state and then fall back to the forking block.

-When you send a request to a forked Devnet instance, it first queries Devnet's local state, then it tries the forking origin.
-The forking is not simply performed on Devnet startup, but happens continuously while the Devnet instance is alive.
+When you send a request to a forked Devnet instance, it first queries Devnet's local state, then tries the forking origin.
+Forking is not a step simply performed on Devnet startup, but happens continuously while the Devnet instance is alive.

 Account impersonation